ArduPilot/ardupilot_wiki/dev/source/docs/editing-the-code-with-atom.rst

     :target: ../_images/atom_github_token.png

-You can visit the official GitHub manual for Atom `here <https://flight-manual.atom.io/using-atom/sections/github-package/>`__ to to start managing your GitHub repositories from Atom.
+You can visit the official GitHub manual for Atom `here <https://flight-manual.atom.io/using-atom/sections/github-package/>`__ to start managing your GitHub repositories from Atom.

 Install Teletype package for real time collaboration
 ====================================================